-The Sun Ray Connector supports both per-user and per-device Terminal Server Client Access License (TS-CAL).
+The Sun Ray Connector supports both per-user and per-device Terminal Server Client Access Licenses (TS-CAL).
 When per-device licensing is configured for Windows Terminal Server, each Sun Ray DTU is granted a new license from the licensing server.
+Implications of these licensing modes are discussed under "Hotdesking and Licensing Modes" on page 10.